-Program Activities: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2020 - 2022: Describe any actions that will be taken to implement full participation in PRISM.

 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.